Skip to main content

 Changes to Data During Upgrade Process

-Nexus Repository 3 uses a different architecture from Nexus Repository 2; therefore, some core changes to data occur as part of the upgrade process.
+Nexus Repository 3 uses a different architecture from Nexus Repository 2; e core changes to data occur as part of the upgrade process.

 The upgrade tool adds all keys from Nexus Repository 2 even when the realm is not active.

-Nexus Repository 3 iterates over every component stored in Nexus Repository 2.
-This takes the bulk of the time required for the upgrade process.
+Nexus Repository 3: iterates over every component stored in Nexus Repository 2.
+This is the bulk of the time required for the upgrade process.

 See Storage Planning

-In Nexus Repository 2, settings and some component metadata are stored across many files.
+Nexus Repository 2: settings and component metadata are stored across many files.

 See Legacy URL Paths

-Roles upgraded from Nexus Repository 2 are assigned a Role ID that starts with nx2-
+Roles from Nexus Repository 2 are assigned a Role ID that starts with nx2-.

 Nexus Repository 3 uses the Repository ID defined in Nexus Repository 2 as the Name for the upgraded repository; they define the access URL in both cases.
 The user-facing Repository Name from Nexus Repository 2 is dropped during the upgrade since there is no equivalent feature in Nexus Repository 3.